History of Everton F.C.: Howard Kendall era (1981–1987)

 Former Everton player Howard Kendall returned to the club as manager for the 1981–82 season, having won promotion from the Third Division with Blackburn Rovers and taken them within a whisker of a second successive promotion.
 Kendall's reign got off to a promising start with a 3–1 win over Birmingham City on the opening day of the season, and they finished eighth in the First Division.
 Their steady progress continued into 1982–83, as they finished seventh and only narrowly missed out on a UEFA Cup place.
 The only real letdown that season was a 0–5 home defeat by Liverpool on 6 November 1982.

 During the first three seasons after his appointment as Everton manager, Kendall brought through younger players like Neville Southall, Gary Stevens, Derek Mountfield, Peter Reid, Kevin Sheedy and Trevor Steven, with Kevin Ratcliffe and Graeme Sharp already at the club.
 Other players would be added but the most significant purchase late in 1983 was Andy Gray.
 Everton hoped to bring in some success having been massively overshadowed since the early 1970s by neighbouring Liverpool.

-1983–84 was a trying season in the league, with Everton being in the bottom half of the First Division for much of the season and fans making continued calls for Howard Kendall to be sacked, but a good run of form in the final weeks of the season saw Everton achieve a seventh-place finish once again.
+1983–84 was a trying season in the league, with Everton being in the bottom half of the First Division for the first half of the season and fans making continued calls for Kendall to be sacked, but a great form in the second half of the season saw Everton achieve a seventh-place finish once again.
 Everton, however, were progressing on two cup fronts.
 Reaching their second League Cup final, now known as the Milk Cup, the Blues drew 0–0 with Liverpool at Wembley, but eventually lost the replay.
-The FA Cup though was the silver lining, with Everton winning the final 2–0 against Watford to end a 14-year trophy drought.
-This was the fourth time Everton had won the Cup.
+The FA Cup though was the silver lining, with Everton winning the final 2–0 against Watford to win their first trophy, since the 1971 Charity Shield.
+This was the fourth time Everton won the FA Cup.